daniele47/autosaver/README.md

 Copy-based dotfiles tracking cli, written in rust

-## TEMPORARY NOTES

-- eventually, after everything is properly moved into proper docs shipped inside the binary, EVERYTHING BUT `universal rules`, `features and bug tracker`, `current items` and `ideas` will be removed.
-- If it's something related to using the cli, move it to `docs` subcommand (aka text embedded within the binary!!!)
-- If it's meta-explanation, relative to processes like `publishing a new release` or whatnot, then create a markdown in `docs/` directory

 ## universal rules

 1. No `unwraps` in the code, use explicit `assertions to validate invariants`